-The Clarke Cares Foundation aims to save lives and reduce suffering from mosquito and water-borne illnesses for those with critical needs around the world.
+The Clarke Cares Foundation aims to save lives and reduce suffering from mosquito-borne illnesses for those with critical needs around the world.

 Our partnerships with The Carter Center and Pure Water for the World extend the reach of the Foundation directly into the communities with the greatest need.